ceeloman/spidertron-logistics/MOD_EVOLUTION.md

 ### Robot Logistic Chest Integration

+**Previous Implementation**: In version 3.0.0, robot logistic chests (storage-chest, active-provider-chest, passive-provider-chest) were added as providers, allowing spiders to pick up items from regular robot chests.

+**Current Status**: This feature was removed in version 3.3.0 due to performance concerns.
+The system was scanning and caching all robot chests across the entire surface, which caused significant performance issues, especially in large bases.

+**Future Implementation**: Robot chest support may be re-added with optimized implementation:
+- Use chunk-based scanning instead of full surface scans
+- Only scan chunks where requesters exist
+- Process robot chests in batches (N chests per cycle)
+- Only cache robot chests that contain requested items
+- Update cache when robot chests are built/destroyed
+- This would allow robots to fill the chests while spiders handle long-distance delivery

-**Idea**: Make the spidertron logistics chests also function as robot logistic chests, allowing regular logistic robots to interact with them.
+**Alternative Idea**: Make the spidertron logistics chests also function as robot logistic chests, allowing regular logistic robots to interact with them.

 **Considerations**:
 - This could be game-breaking since buffer chests are locked behind later-game technology